 Increasing competition – from other companies, technologies, industries and countries.
 Now, even your published accounts form part of your competitive armoury.

-The Technologies
+Technologies

 Cloud computing (also known as SaaS - Software as a Service)

 Mobile always on computing with more people wanting, and companies allowing or even encouraging BYOD (Bring Your Own Device)